 – Materials: two No. 10 cans, one pine cone, stick, and stone for each patrol

 – Method: Patrols sit in a straight line with their legs extended.
 Each patrol counts off so there is an even number in each line.
 One can is placed at each end of the patrol lines.
 The three objects are placed in the can at the head of the line.
 The leader calls out a number and a name of an object.
 Scouts having that number race to the can, pick out the object named, transfer it to the can at the other end of the patrol line, and return to their places.
 (Scouts must keep track of objects as they are transferred from can to can.
 When their number is called, they must know where to find the object.)

-– Scoring: The first Scout back in place with the object transferred wins a point for his patrol.
+– Scoring: The first Scout back in place with the object transferred wins a point for their patrol.

 FIRST AID SCENARIOS (small, in or out)